-- Guided Reading this takes place every day from 9.05-9.35 across school for all children.
+Guided Reading - this takes place every day from 9.05-9.35 across school for all children.
 The teacher will select an identified and specific group of children to complete the session with.
-Whilst they are not reading with the teacher, the other children are engaged in other reading activities eg. in Key Stage 2, teachers employ a 'carousel' approach where the children they are not reading with complete activities such as chapter summaries, silent reading, books reviews etc. - Story time this is an essential part of the school day, the aim of which is to provide an enjoyment and appreciation of literature.
+Whilst they are not reading with the teacher, the other children are engaged in other reading activities eg. in Key Stage 2, teachers employ a 'carousel' approach where the children they are not reading with complete activities such as chapter summaries, silent reading, books reviews etc.

+- Story time this is an essential part of the school day, the aim of which is to provide an enjoyment and appreciation of literature.
 This takes place every day from 3.00-3.15pm in Key Stage 1 and from 3.00-3.20pm in Key Stage 2. - Each child in school will be provided with a reading book matched to their level of ability.
 The children must read every night for a minimum of 15 minutes and a parental signature provided in the home school diary to acknowledge the reading has taken place.
-The children must bring their reading books into school every day so this can be checked by their class teacher.
+The children must bring their reading books into school every day so their class teacher can check this (OFSTED FEEBACK JUNE 2019.
+The books provided for Key Stage Two children will be from the newly introduced reading scheme.